 The DCC has members with permits and we are prepared to take SMALL groups with an interest in caving so as to introduce them to the sport and enable them to obtain a caving badge.
 It is the policy of the Club that, given the restrictions on leading Scout groups which includes the fact that we cannot ask for any payment on behalf of the under-18s, general tourist trips by Scout troops can not be arranged.

 Suitably qualified members of the Club may also be prepared to lead trips to Derbyshire caves to enable Scouts to obtain the caving badge.

-Any Scout group with members interested in visiting the mine for the reasons given above, is welcome to contact Phil in the DCC.
-He can be emailed at DerbyshireNWscoutscaving [at] gmail.com or via facebook (DNWSCT).
+Any Scout group with members interested in visiting the mine for the reasons given above, should not contact the DCC but make arrangements through the Cheshire Scouting movement.
+Contact them and make bookings via www.dnwsct.org.

-We are sorry that we have to impose these limitations but it is the Scout Association POR that sets the more stringent rules.
+These limitations are set by the Scout Association POR which contains stringent rules.
 The POR can be downloaded from the Scout Association website (www.scouts.org.uk) and this page is based on the content of the July 2011 revision.
 Because revisions are made regularly, anyone interested should download and read the latest version for the most up-to-date policy.